material-motion/material-motion/concepts/runtimes.md

     function executorForPlan(plan, target, existingExecutors) -> Executor

 This function will use a `Plan type → Executor type` lookup table.
-This lookup can be implemented in many ways, each with their own trade-offs:
+The lookup can be implemented in many ways, each with their own trade-offs:

 **Plan → Executor**